hereariim/DEEP-NAPARI/Exercise-4_My first widget/Correction/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-thresholds" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-mifobio" is free and open source software

 ## Issues